 The trouble caused by these terrorist plots goes on and on.
 While hand-cream is still used in this household without triggering major incident, something nasty nearly happened to me this morning.
 I was returning from the petrol station with a copy of the local paper.
 I learned that suspects have been arrested in every street… Continue reading From a nest of terrorists (2)

 I glory in my sure-footedness, and the comfort of a buttoned cardigan†, on a chilly August day, walking through a stubble-field in a slow insistent drizzle.
 My path takes me behind a row of sturdy houses.
-Their backyards look untidy from the rear, with canvas chairs left outside to get wet, children’s toys left strewn… Continue reading Outsider’s epiphany
+Their backyards look untidy from the rear, with canvas chairs left outside to get wet, children’s toys left strewn… Continue reading An outsider

 What makes me uneasy